 Assessment by the Authority

-3. The Secretary-General may, within 60 Days of the expiry of the period prescribed in paragraph 2 above, and after giving due consideration to any information submitted under paragraph 2, make an assessment of any royalty liability that the Secretary-General considers ought to be levied in accordance with this Part.
+3.Alt If concern persists after the information pursuant to paragraph 2 has been provided, the Secretary-General shall notify the Compliance Committee to assess any royalty liability that the Compliance Committee considers ought to be levied in accordance with this Part or to take any other compliance measure it deems appropriate.

 4. The Secretary-General shall provide the Contractor with written notice of any proposed assessment under paragraph 3 above.
-The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
-The Secretary-General shall consider such representations and shall confirm or revise the assessment made under paragraph 3 above.
+The Contractor may make written representations to the Compliance Committee within 60 Days of the date of such written notice.
+The Compliance Committee shall consider such representations and shall confirm or revise the assessment made under paragraph 3 above.

-[4. bis If the Contractor is not satisfied with the Secretary-General’s confirmation or revision of the assessment, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the Secretary-General to consider within 30 Days of a decision being made.
-The Secretary-General shall then re-consider and either affirm, revise, or revoke the assessment, taking into account the further information provided by the Contractor, within 60 Days.]

 Please indicate the rationale for the proposal.
 [150-word limit]